dustymabe/summit-2018-container-lab/labs/lab0/chapter0.md

 $ screen
 ```

-In case you get disconnected use `screen -x` to reattach once you reestablish ssh connectivity.
+In case you get disconnected use `screen -x` or `tmux attach` to reattach once you reestablish ssh connectivity.
+If you are unfamiliar with screen, check out this [quick tutorial](https://www.mattcutts.com/blog/a-quick-tutorial-on-screen/).
+For tmux here is a [quick tutorial](https://fedoramagazine.org/use-tmux-more-powerful-terminal/).
+However, tmux is not included in RHEL 7.5 which is what is in use for this lab.

 All that's left to do is run OpenShift by executing the `start-oc.sh` script in your home directory.
-First, let's take a look at what this script is doing, it's grabbing AWS instance metadata so that it can conifigure OpenShift to start up properly on AWS:
+First, let's take a look at what this script is doing, it's grabbing AWS instance metadata so that it can configure OpenShift to start up properly on AWS:
 ```bash
 $ cat ~/start-oc.sh
 ```